SICS-Fundamental-Research-Center/MiniGraph/README.md

 A fragment will repeat the IncEval until there is no messages received.
 When all the fragments are finished with computation, the algorithm is terminated.

+## Contact Us
+For bugs, please raise an issue on GiHub.
+Questions and comments are also welcome at the my email: zhuxk@buaa.edu.cn